arthurW1935/radish/README.md

 # Radish - My own Redis-like Key-Value Cache

 ## Overview
 Radish is a high-performance in-memory key-value store designed for low-latency caching and fast data retrieval.
-It supports both HTTP and TCP RESP (Redis Serialization Protocol) for easy integration with various applications.
+It supports TCP RESP (Redis Serialization Protocol) with provisions for HTTP too for easy integration with various applications.

 ## Features
 - **Efficient LRU-based caching** with memory-aware eviction.